 Four species of marine turtles come ashore to lay their eggs on Bioko Island's southern beaches from November to February:

-Marine turtles nest on the 19 km of black sand beaches along the southern shores of Bioko Island’s Gran Caldera and Southern Highlands Scientific Reserve.
+Marine turtles nest on the 19 km of black sand beaches along the southern shores of Bioko Island’s Gran Caldera Scientific Reserve.
 The nesting season, which peaks in January, corresponds to the dry season on the Island, beginning in September and extending through April.

 The first systematic record of Bioko Island turtle nesting took place from 1996 to 1998.
 Trained local people from the village of Ureca were responsible for daily counts on the southern beaches.
 Our attention is now focused on Leatherback and Green Turtles, the most frequently nesting species.
 Since 2007, Leatherbacks have been tagged with unique identification markers during night patrols.
 In 2013, the tagging program was extended to the Green Turtles nesting on the Western beaches.